top of page

 11. Glean

 Glean is positioning as "Work AI."
 They double down here by making it clear that their AI Assistants and Agents work for EVERY employee.
+Plus, the animated visual is an ideal way to pull this off from a design perspective.

-The animated visual is an ideal way to pull this off from a design perspective.
 For buyers shopping around in this space, this homepage develops strong brand distinction for Glean.

 12. Givebutter